April 2026

 WHO

 Whose needs are you actually designing for?
 This is not a demographic question.
 It is a power question.
 Whose needs are centered in the room where decisions are made — and whose are assumed, approximated, or simply absent?
 The answer is almost always the person who can least afford for the system to get it wrong.
 Naming them is an act of organizational courage — because it means choosing whose experience takes priority.
+The harder truth is that naming them does not guarantee they are prioritized.
+The deciding factor is often the person the business can least afford to lose — and those two are not always the same person.

 WHAT MATTERS